-Gardening involves endless cycles — too much rain, not enough rain — too much sun, not enough sun — one crop finishing up, planning ahead to be ready with new plants.
+Gardening involves endless cycles — in Gwen O’Neill’s vertical garden, too much rain, not enough rain — too much sun, not enough sun — one crop finishing up, planning ahead to be ready with new plants.
 Read more

 Posts from the ‘Gwen’s Growth Diary’ Category